Increasing NYC Taxi Drivers Earnings

 π€ Modeling for Decision Support

-- From probabilistic predictions to profitβdriven thresholds: We selected the Brier score as the primary evaluation metric because it measures both discrimination and calibrationβessential when probabilities inform acceptance decisions.
+From probabilistic predictions to profitβdriven thresholds: We selected the Brier score as the primary evaluation metric because it measures both discrimination and calibrationβessential when probabilities inform acceptance decisions.
 To translate predicted probabilities into actionable trip recommendations, we performed a threshold optimization that accounts for asymmetric misclassification costs: rejecting a lucrative trip (false negative) is far costlier than accepting a mediocre one (false positive).
-By simulating driver earnings across 5βfold crossβvalidation, we identified an optimal decision threshold of 0.22βwell below the default 0.5.
+By simulating driver earnings across 5βfold crossβvalidation, we identified an optimal validation threshold of 0.22βwell below the default 0.5.
 This lower threshold reflects the fact that drivers should be slightly more willing to accept trips, as the opportunity cost of waiting for a βperfectβ fare outweighs the risk of a lowβvalue ride.

-- Robustness and generalisation: The final XGBoost model was evaluated on a heldβout test set, achieving a Brier score of 0.146 (matching crossβvalidation) and delivering a net benefit of $0.35 per trip compared to a βtakeβallβ baseline.
+Robustness and generalisation: The final XGBoost model was evaluated on a heldβout test set, achieving a Brier score of 0.146 (matching crossβvalidation) and delivering a net benefit of $0.35 per trip compared to a βtakeβallβ baseline.
 This represents a 51.5% improvement in expected cost, confirming that the costβbenefit tradeβoff remains stable on unseen data.

 π― Sequential Decision Framework & Business Logic